insanemainframe/pyglet_rpg/README.md

-Python client-server hack-and-slash game, using pyglet(or pygame wrapper) and non-blocking sockets.
+Python multiplayer client-server hack-and-slash game, using pyglet(or pygame wrapper) and non-blocking sockets.
 Just for fun and self-education

 REQUIRMENTS: